paulch42/lean-spec/md/Sort.md

 def Sort₂ [BEq α] [LE α] (as : List α) :=
   { sas : List α // ordered₂ sas ∧ permutation₂ as sas }
 ```

+In fact `LE` is insufficient.
+It only guarantees there is a binary predicate on the type, not
+that it is the predicate we normally think of as _less than or equal_.
+The predicate must be
+a partial order, but we won't go into the details here.

 The predicate `ordered₂` is typical of a traditional approach, perhaps with the
 exception the result is a `Prop` rather than a `Bool`.
 Dependently typed